-Assisted Living / Dementia Care Placement Helps Caregivers, Too
+Assisted Living or Dementia Care Placement Can Help Caregivers

 When a senior begins a new life in an Assisted Living community, I often hear, “My mother’s life changed for the better when she was placed in an Assisted Living community.
 So did mine!”

-As a senior advisor, I know the work required to care for a very old person living independently; shopping, doctor’s visits, home related tasks, social needs, etc. It is like being a parent again, with dual houses and lots of specific needs associated with the elderly added on.
+As a senior advisor, I know the work required to care for an older adult living independently; shopping, doctor’s visits, home-related tasks, social needs, etc. It is like being a parent again, with dual houses and lots of specific needs associated with the elderly added on.

-Assisted Living or Memory/Dementia Care placement is a Great Next Place to live for many seniors.
+Assisted Living or Memory Care/Dementia Care placement is a Great Next Place to live for many seniors.
 As a professional in senior placement, I know that it can bring wonderful benefits to the rest of the family, too.